ernieIzde8ski/mus_sort/README.md

 See `python -m musort --help` for usage.

-If found in the present working directory, configuration files named either `musort.txt` or `mus_sort.txt` will be loaded.
+If found in the present working directory, configuration files named `musort-conf` or `musort_conf` will be loaded.
 A sample is provided:

 ```sh
 .